Bohlenplatz: Description

-The Bohlenplatz is an approximately 200×80 meter square in the historical old town of Erlangen, arranged in a west–east direction.
+The Bohlenplatz is an approximately 200×80-meter square in the historical old town of Erlangen, arranged in a west–east direction.
 Although it was not built until later, the square fits the pattern of Erlangen's New Town as a Baroque planned city.
 The square is bordered to the south by the Friedrichstraße-Luitpoldstraße street, to the north by the Obere Karlstraße-Marquardsenstraße street and the east by the Östliche Stadtmauerstraßee-Waldstraße street.
 Raumerstraße starts from the southern extent.
 A footpath and cycle path in the "Flucht Krankenhausstraße-Holzgartenstraße" divide the square into two unequal parts.
 The former German Reformed Church occupies the western third.
-The eastern part is leafy and park-like.
+The eastern part is leafy and parklike.
 A children's playground is available.
 The eastern end is marked by the new building of the University Authorities which was built in 1970.